solliancenet/microsoft-postgresql-developer-guide/archived/05_Monitoring/05_00-0_Azure_Monitoring_Options.md

 ![This image shows the Activity Logs icon.](media/activity-logs.png "Activity logs icon")

 The Activity log is a [platform log](https://learn.microsoft.com/azure/azure-monitor/essentials/platform-logs-overview) in Azure that provides insight into subscription-level events.
-The Activity log includes  information like when a resource is modified or when a virtual machine was started.
+The Activity log includes information like when a resource is modified or when a virtual machine started.

 Event examples: